 My story: how I made time for yoga

-1. Decide why you want to practice yoga
+1. Decide why you want to practice.

-2. Decide how often to practice yoga
+2. Decide how often you can practice.

 “How often do you want to practice?”
 (E.g. I want to practice asana two hours a day!)